Cache (computing): Web cache

-Web browsers and web proxy servers employ web caches to store previous responses from web servers, such as web pages and images.
+Web browsers and web proxy servers, either locally or at the Internet service provider (ISP), employ web caches to store previous responses from web servers, such as web pages and images.
 Web caches reduce the amount of information that needs to be transmitted across the network, as information previously stored in the cache can often be re-used.
 This reduces bandwidth and processing requirements of the web server, and helps to improve responsiveness for users of the web.

-Web browsers employ a built-in web cache, but some Internet service providers (ISPs) or organizations also use a caching proxy server, which is a web cache that is shared among all users of that network.

 Another form of cache is P2P caching, where the files most sought for by peer-to-peer applications are stored in an ISP cache to accelerate P2P transfers.
 Similarly, decentralised equivalents exist, which allow communities to perform the same task for P2P traffic, for example, Corelli.

 Memoization

 A cache can store data that is computed on demand rather than retrieved from a backing store.
 Memoization is an optimization technique that stores the results of resource-consuming function calls within a lookup table, allowing subsequent calls to reuse the stored results and avoid repeated computation.
 It is related to the dynamic programming algorithm design methodology, which can also be thought of as a means of caching.